oracle-livelabs/oci-migration/ecc-developer-hol/query/eccpersonalizationtemplate/eccpersonalizationtemplate.md

 ### Introduction

 * ECC Personalization Template is an ECC V11 feature
-* ECC Personalization Template was previously referred to as ECC Scratchpad, which is why, in some of the screenshots, you may see ECC Scratchpad instead of ECC Personalization Template
 * This lab walks you through the ECC Personalization Template feature, what the feature is, the benefits of this feature and hands on demos

 Estimated Time: 30 minutes